square-nine/minhero-towerofsages-allfiles/README.md

-This hosts all of the source files for Min Hero: Tower of Sages, as well as my progress in converting it.
+This hosts all of the source files for Min Hero: Tower of Sages, including a way to play offline and extra information about Min Hero in general.

-All credits and rights for the source files go to Toy Chest Games and their developers, who are the orignal developers of the game
+All credits and rights for the source files go to Toy Chest Games and their developers, who are the orignal makers of the game
 The "Recoding" and "Executeable" sections are created by me, and feel free to use them!

 Archived file: https://archive.org/details/min-hero-flash-file